second-realm-studio/XiheFramework/README.md

 # XiheFramework
 A Unity-based game framework for agile development designed to be used by small teams (1-10).
+Uses names instead of IDs to prevent you from filling a bunch of excel tables :)
 ## Main Features

 ### Core Modules